T-Mobile MONEY Review

 Got Your Back

-To qualify for Got Your Back, you’ll need to be a current T-Mobile customer with a postpaid wireless plan.
+To qualify for Got Your Back, you must be a current T-Mobile customer with a postpaid wireless plan.

 You’ll also need to sign up for Perks, a program that provides additional benefits to account holders.
 Then, make at least ten purchases per month with your debit card, and you’ll automatically be enrolled.